The Trumpet & the King

 Fejiro Emasiobi and Sam Claridge as John Blanke and Prince Henry.
 Photo credit: Neil Harrison.

-Written by Artistic Director Andrea Montgomery after hundreds of hours of discussing brainstorming and joyful engagement with the Terra Nova community, The Trumpet & The King is a play about the longing to belong, about friendship across cultural and religious divides, and how art can give us hope of connection, communion and understanding.
+Written by Artistic Director Andrea Montgomery following more than three years of research and hundreds of hours of brainstorming and joyful engagement with the Terra Nova network across the globe, The Trumpet & The King is a play about the longing to belong, about friendship across cultural and religious divides, and how art can give us hope of connection, communion and understanding.
 It’s also about young men trying to figure out life, women, and what to do when talent confronts the naked face of power.

-To talk to us about booking for 2025 email andrea@terranovaproductions.net.
+To talk to us about booking email andrea@terranovaproductions.net.

 This project has been supported by a range of funders, including funders who supported early R&D, and we would like to express our gratitude to all of them.
-Also, the project would also not be where it is without the generous enthusiasm, commitment and gift of the time of participants.
+The project would not be where it is without the generous enthusiasm, commitment and gift of the time of participants.